 "Protected artistic expression frequently encompasses a sequence of acts by different parties, often in relation to the same [item].
 The First Amendment protects the artist who [creates] a piece just as surely as it protects" those who request it.
 Buehrle v.
 City of Key West, 813 F.3d 973, 977 (11th Cir.
 2015); accord Anderson v.
 City of Hermosa Beach, 621 F.3d 1051, 1061-62 (9th Cir.
 2010).
 That is why tattooists who draw images that customers request, id.; Buehrle, 813 F.3d at 976; and "[p]ublishers" who "disseminat[e] the work of others" are protected by the First Amendment, ETW Corp. v.
 Jireh Publ'g, Inc., 332 F.3d 915, 925 (6th Cir.
-2003); see also Hurley, 515 U.S. at 574 (discussing "professional publishers").
+2003); see also Hurley, 515 U.S. at 574 (mentioning "professional publishers").

 Stated differently, speech is not "a mantle[] worn by one party to the exclusion of another."
 Buehrle, 813 F.3d at 977.
 It "frequently encompasses . . . different parties."
 Id.
 The Supreme Court's decision in Riley demonstrates this.
 There, charities and the fundraisers who worked for them challenged a law requiring the fundraisers to speak unwanted messages about the charities.
 Although the fundraisers were speaking on the charities' behalf, the Court recognized the fundraisers' "independent First Amendment interest in the speech."
 Riley, 487 U.S. at 794 n.8.
 The same is true here.
-Even though Carpenter is creating the photographs for her clients, she has an independent First Amendment interest in her photographs.
+Carpenter has an independent First Amendment interest in the photographs she creates for her clients.

 That Carpenter is engaged in expression through her wedding photography is not up for debate.
-She decides which scenes to capture and which images to finalize, Carpenter Decl. ¶¶ 100-12, 159-60, 164, 167 (ECF No. 3-5), and those choices ultimately determine the messages that her photographs express.
+She decides which scenes to capture and which images to finalize, JA 31, 98-99, 104-07; and those choices ultimately determine the messages that her photographs express.
 For instance, a smiling flower girl stuffing her mouth with cake sends a much different message than a tearful embrace between a bride and her mother.
 It is Carpenter's decisions when to push the button on her camera and what captured images to discard that dictate which messages her photographs express.

-Carpenter's editing work also determines the messages she conveys through her wedding photographs.
-Id. at ¶¶ 176-81.
+Carpenter's editing work also determines the messages she conveys through her wedding photos.
+JA 31, 108-09.
 For example, a picture of the couple kissing with the ringbearer sticking out his tongue in the background sends a playful and humorous message.
-But cropping that image to exclude the ringbearer and zoom in on the couple's kiss transforms the message to one of romance and love.
+But cropping that image to omit the ringbearer and focus on the couple's kiss transforms the message to one of romance and love.
 It is the wedding photographer's editing that determines which message that image will convey.

 And perhaps most importantly of all, Carpenter intends to express messages through the wedding images she creates.
 She seeks to "positively depict the beauty, commitment, intimacy, and love" embodied in the couple's union.
-Id. at ¶ 149.
-And she strives to "communicate[] the love, intimacy, and sacrifice of God's design for marriage," id. at ¶ 179, which she believes is reflected only in a union "between one man and one woman," id. at ¶ 68.
+JA 103; see also JA 28, 33.
+And she strives to

+"communicate[] the love, intimacy, and sacrifice of God's design for marriage," JA 28, 108, which she believes is reflected only in a union "between one man and one woman," JA 35, 95.
 Were she to celebrate and positively depict a same-sex marriage through her images, she would be conveying through her photographs messages about marriage that are "contrary to [her] religious beliefs."
-Id. at ¶ 274.
+JA 35, 122.